-The leadapplicant may submit more than 1 application under this Call for Proposals.
+The lead applicant may not submit more than 1 application per lot under this call for proposals.

-The lead applicant may not be awarded more than 1 grant under Lots 1-12 of this Call for Proposals.
+The lead applicant may not be awarded more than 1 grant per lot under this call for proposals.

-The leadapplicant may not be a co-applicant or an affiliated entity in another application at the same time.
+The lead applicant may notbe a co-applicant or an affiliated entity in another application of the same lot at the same time.

-A co-applicant/affiliated entity may not submit more than 1 application under this Call for Proposals.
+A co-applicant/affiliated entity may not be the co-applicant or affiliated entity in more than 1 application per lot under this call for proposals.

-A co-applicant/affiliated entity may not be awarded more than 1 grant under Lots 1-12 of this Call for Proposals.
+A co-applicant/affiliated entity may not be awarded more than 1 grant per lot under this call for proposals.